MSeven77777/st20273195-VersionControl/README.md

 Place the data in a `data/` folder before running.

 ## 📂 Project Structure
-- notebooks/ → analysis and modelling
+- notebooks/ → analysis and modelling and GUI
 - figures/ → visualisations
 - results/ → model outputs